-7. Focus on your strengths:
+7. How to be happy all the time – Focus on your strengths:

 Are you curious, open-minded, or brave?
 How are you using these strengths to improve your life and that of others?
 These are key questions but people who exploit their strengths rather than dwelling on their weaknesses are generally much happier.

 Being able to realize our full potential through exploiting our strengths is one of the best ways of finding happiness and helping to make the world a better place.

 After learning how to be happy all the time, you should also know how to keep yourself motivated.
 Here’s what you should do.

 8. How to be happy all the time – Positive thinking affects your performance:

 Sounds like a pie in the sky?
 Well, according to Shawn Achor, if he knows everything about what factors are impinging on your happiness such as stressors, hassles, successes, economic circumstances, relationships, and so on, then he can only predict 10% of your long term happiness.
 The remaining 90% is how you process the world around you.
 If happiness is on the other side of success, it is unlikely you will get there as you continually strive to get better grades, higher salaries, and so on.

 Positive thinking raises energy levels, creativity, and productivity by as much as 30%.
 The secret is to use positive thinking now, rather than when you are rich and famous.